-I love health conscious cooking.
-I make a variation of these dateballs almost every week because they’re so quick and easy.
-These nutty energy balls are made with wholesome ingredients.
+I love health conscious cooking and these energy balls are the perfect healthy snack.
+I make a variation of these almost every week because they’re so quick and easy.
+This is the best energy balls recipe made with delicious wholesome ingredients.
 They are refined sugar free and full of fibre, protein and healthy fats.

 If you are trying to cut down on refined sugar, or you need to satisfy a sweet tooth.
-This easy dateball recipe is ideal, as long as you can stick to just one a day!
+This easy energy ball recipe is ideal, as long as you can stick to just one a day!

 You can adapt this recipe in so many ways.
-You can add any flavouring you prefer, my favourite for this recipe is ground ginger because it gives them a warming kick and goes so well with the chocolatey cacao taste.
+You can add any flavouring you prefer, such as coconut or cinnamon.
+My favourite for this recipe is ground ginger because it gives them a warming kick and goes so well with the chocolatey cacao taste.

 These energy balls also travel well so they are perfect for packed lunches.
-They’re a great nutritious snack for the whole family.
+Children love them too so they’re a great nutritious snack for the whole family.

 Snacking on foods like biscuits that contain refined sugar is highly likely to cause cravings.
 Sugar and refined carbohydrate snack foods will probably make you feel hungry within an hour or so.
 Snacks are not recommended for everyone, especially if you are trying to lose weight.